 - academic ability (normally an upper second class degree or better, equivalent to a McMaster 8.5 GPA in the last year of an Honours undergraduate program or M.Sc. program if applying to Ph.D. program),

 - availability and confirmation of an appropriate supervisor who is willing to take the student, and

 - availability of both financing and space.

 All three criteria must be met in order for acceptance to be recommended.
 Official acceptance is made by the Office of the Dean of Graduate Studies on the basis of the recommendation made by the Associate Chair of Graduate Studies.

 If the three criteria are not met, the application is rejected by the Chair of the Graduate Studies Committee.
-Notifications of rejection are sent by the Department of Biology.
+Students will receive an email notification from the School of Graduate Studies.

-For additional information, please contact Barb Reuter at firstname.lastname@example.org.
+For additional information, please contact the Graduate Administrator at firstname.lastname@example.org.